-Diagnose problems with the Encompass cabinet with the following table.
+Diagnose problems with the Encompass cabinet per Table 10.
 Find the effect being experienced in the left-most column and eliminate possible causes using the troubleshooting steps.
 Start at the top of the list of possible causes for the effect being observed and move down.
 If the problem is not listed below or persists after following the instructions listed below, contact your dealer or service center.